Adritch/DPtermpaper/README.md

 3. simulations.ipynb - Notebook used to generate results based on the optionpricingclass and utility functions
 4. optionpricing - Contains the OptionPricingClass
 5. utility.py - various functions used to generate the results
+6. How the LSM works.ipynb - Notebook illustrating how the LSM algorithm works

 # Data analysis project